Easter dangers for your cat

 Chocolate

-Sweets can contain xylitol, a sweetener found in many chewing gums, among other things.
-Cats are very sensitive to this.
-Xylitol increases the release of insulin, which can lead to a sharp drop in blood sugar levels.
+Sweets can contain xylitol, a sweetener found in many products, including chewing gum.
+Cats are very sensitive to xylitol, which triggers a surge in insulin, potentially causing a dangerous drop in blood sugar.

 Easter decorations